zoidyzoidzoid/awesome-ebpf/readme.md

 - [upf-bpf](https://github.com/navarrothiago/upf-bpf) - An in-kernel solution based on XDP for 5G UPF.
 - [redbpf](https://github.com/foniod/redbpf) - Tooling and framework to write eBPF code in Rust efficiently.
 - [pixie](https://github.com/pixie-io/pixie) - Observability for Kubernetes using eBPF.
 Features include protocol tracing, application profiling, and support for distributed bpftrace deployments.
+- [Falco](https://falco.org/) - Falco, the cloud-native runtime security project, is the de facto Kubernetes threat detection engine
+- [Sysmon for Linux](https://github.com/Sysinternals/SysmonForLinux) - Sysmon For Linux is a security monitoring tool.
+It depends on [SysinternalsEBPF](https://github.com/Sysinternals/SysinternalsEBPF).
+- [Red Canary Linux Agent](https://redcanary.com/blog/ebpf-for-security) - Red Canary has started to incorporate eBPF to their Linux security sensor.
+- [Tracee](https://github.com/aquasecurity/tracee) - Linux Runtime Security and Forensics using eBPF
+- [eBPF for Windows](https://github.com/microsoft/ebpf-for-windows) - This project is a work-in-progress that allows using existing eBPF toolchains and APIs familiar in the Linux ecosystem to be used on top of Windows.

 ## The Code